demetreades/assignment3js-shopping-cart/README.md

 { size , color, fabric }

-Attributes are the options that needed to be passed into TShirt to produce a tshirt object.
+Attributes are the options that needed to be passed into `TShirt` to produce a tshirt object.

 Each attribute has a type property and a price property

-can be accessed via dot notation `fabrics.Wool.type`, `colors.Red.price`
+that can be accessed via dot notation `fabrics.Wool.type`, `colors.Red.price`

 <br>